 - Black marker

-Once you have collected all these items, you can start tracing your child’s body.
-Here are some steps that will help you complete this task.
+Once you have collected all these items, you can start tracing your kid’s body.
+Here are some steps which will help you complete this task.

-- Spread a large piece of paper on the floor and ask your child to lie down on it.
-Ensure that the paper is either equal to or bigger than your child’s body.
+- Spread a large piece of paper on the floor and ask your kid to lie down on it.
+Ensure that the paper is either equal or bigger than your kid’s body.
 The right type of paper will make this project successful.
 You can choose a long roll of paper for this project.
 It will give your kids enough space to make distinct postures.
-Encourage your child to lie down in a unique posture.
+Encourage your kid to lie down in a unique posture.
 It can be a running, straight or curved body posture.

-- Now take a black marker and mark the outline of your child’s body.
+- Now take a black marker and mark the outline of your kid’s body.
 You can also encourage his sibling to do this for you.
-Once you have done this, you can show the outline to your kids.
-Next time, they’ll probably insist on making an outline of your body too!
+Once you have done this, you can show this outline to your kids and next time they would insist on making an outline of your body.

-- Grab a watercolor set with different colors in it.
-Encourage your kids to pick some nice colors and paint eyes, nose, lips, pants, a T-shirt and shoes onto the tracing.
-You can also teach them to draw a heart and other vital organs of the body.
-This will gradually help them learn how the human body works.
+- Take a water color set having different colors in it.
+Encourage your kids to pick some nice colors and make eyes, nose, lips, pants, tees and shoes of the traced body.
+You can also teach them to draw heart and other vital organs of the body.
+This will gradually help them learn how human body works.
 Colors can play a significant role in this project.
 You can pick some affordable pan watercolor sets from Prang.
-These sets come with semimoist transparent watercolor paints that don’t contain wax.
-They comprise of eight assorted colors, including black, blue, brown, green, orange, red, violet and yellow.
+These sets come with semi-moist transparent watercolor paints which don’t contain wax.
+They comprise of 8 assorted colors including Black, Blue, Brown, Green, Orange, Red, Violet and Yellow.
 You can also check out pan watercolor sets offered by LUKAS and Crayola.

-Body tracing and painting is an educational activity for kids and a thrilling one for adults.
-You can do this activity on weekends or on summer holidays to enjoy your spare time.
-So pick some nice watercolors and thick paper and start drawing interesting body postures with your kids!
+Body tracing and painting is an educating activity for kids and a thrilling one for adults.
+You can do this activity on weekends or in summer holidays to make spare time useful.
+So, pick some nice water colors, a thick paper and start drawing interesting body postures with your kids!